ect123/temp-map-projections/content/datum.md

 > Not all geospatial data needs to have a defined vertical datum, but it makes sense if you are using elevation data in a GIS.

-> There was just a new [vertical datum](https://www2.gov.bc.ca/gov/content/data/geographic-data-services/geo-spatial-referencing/vertical-reference-system
+> There is a relatively new [vertical datum](https://www2.gov.bc.ca/gov/content/data/geographic-data-services/geo-spatial-referencing/vertical-reference-system
-) released last year for BC, important for any sea level rise mapping and accuracy.
+) for BC, important for any sea level rise mapping and accuracy.

 ### A Brief History of Datums